Our Team

 Susan Stall

-Susan Stall is a community volunteer who devotes her time and resources to creating a more just and equitable world for all people.
-She served on the board of JustFaith Ministries (headquartered in Louisville, KY) for 8 years and is currently a member of the leadership team shepherding the organization through a change management process to become an anti-racist, anti-white supremacist organization.
-Susan credits her first JustFaith group, formed in 2009, with shifting the trajectory of her life.
-Susan notes that “The powerful program and the small group of faithful people with whom I shared the journey helped me align my calendar and my checkbook with my heart for justice and compassion.”
+In 2017 Susan founded Village Engage to promote and support the formation of transformative small groups – JustFaith groups - that use programs produced by JustFaith Ministries to study issues of inequity and injustice.
+She credits her first JustFaith group, formed in 2009, with shifting the trajectory of her life.
+“The powerful program and the small group of faithful people with whom I shared the journey helped me align my calendar and my checkbook with my heart for justice and compassion.”

 Blake Brookshire